bmidget/kohana-formo/guide/formo.validation.md

 ## Filters

-A filter is a callback that pre-processes values for further validation and database saving.
+A filter is a callback that processes a value before setting it as a field's value.
 A good example of this is stripping a phone number of all non-digit characters.

 Filters attached at the form or subform level apply to every one of its fields.

 This adds the "trim" filter without any parameters to the form. this will be applied to all fields within the form

-	$form->filter(NULL, 'trim', NULL);
+	$form->filters(NULL, 'trim', NULL);

 Here, "trim" will be run only on the username field

-	$form->filter('username', 'trim', NULL);
+	$form->filters('username', 'trim', NULL);
-	$form->username->filter(NULL, 'trim', NULL);
+	$form->username->filters(NULL, 'trim', NULL);

 ## Post Filters
 Post filters function exactly like filters but are run on field values only on the rendering object passed into views.
 Basically, these keep data pretty for the end user.